Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-connecting.md

 other by a **delimiter**.
 For example, the `@` character is used to mark the end of the *userinfo* (credentials) component of the URI.

-In the case of PostgreSQL, the connection URI provided by Scalingo is always formed as follows:
+In the case of PostgreSQL®, the connection URI provided by Scalingo is always formed as follows:

 ```bash